JohannesMahne/fin_overview_dashboard/README.md

 ### Create enrichment policy

-This policy will enrich be used to enrich the `elasticsearch.cluster.name` (which is just the deployment ID / cluster ID) field with the `deployment_name`.
-It will be used on the usage data that does not have the deployment name.
+This policy will enrich the `elasticsearch.cluster.name` (which is just the deployment ID / cluster ID) field with the `deployment_group`.
+It will be used on the usage data to apply the same deployment group as the billing data.

 ```
 # Create the enrich index from the billing_cluster_cost_lookup index